getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 ## Pipeline

-Nelson's internal so-called "pipeline" is the primary queue and dequeuing mechanism from which the whole deployment process is executed.
+Nelson's internal "pipeline" is the primary queue and dequeuing mechanism from which the whole deployment process is executed.
 In short, the pipeline is a work-stealing dequeue, and the configuration allow you to tune the parallelism of this queue and so forth.

 * [pipeline.concurrency-limit](#pipeline-concurrency-limit)
 * [pipeline.inbound-buffer-limit](#pipeline-inbound-buffer-limit)